sylvain-viole/colr/readme.md

 ## HOW TO :
 - add "colr.css" and "colr.js" to project,
 - link files to page,
-- add "colr" class whatever DOM element you want to scan ("pre" is recommended),
+- add "colr-container" class to whatever DOM element you want to format,
+- add "pre class="colr" inside the colr-container,
+- Write code inside
+- :)

 #

 ## Limitations :
-- Only parses JS right now
+- Only tested on JS and some PHP right now

 #